seirl/cavatocr/reports/presentation_1/parts/preprocessing.md

-*Le membre en charge de cette partie était Thomas Kostas*
+Le membre en charge de cette partie était Thomas Kostas

+> *Boredom is not an end-product, is comparatively rather an early stage in life
+> and art.
+You've got to go by or past or through boredom, as through a filter,
+> before the clear product emerges.*

+> -- F. Scott Fitzgerald

 ### Chargement de l'image